 This deciduous shrub grows to 8–10 ft. tall and wide.
 Very showy in bloom, when branches are cov...

-Native to southeastern U.S. Moderate growth to 25 ft. with20-ft. spread.
-Graceful, openlimb structure....
+Native to the southeastern U.S. Moderate growth to 25 ft. with a 20-ft. spread.
+Graceful, openlimb str...